Motor Insurance

 MoneySavingExpert founder Martin Lewis said on his Martin Lewis Money Show: "Some people will be owed thousands back.
 A typical buyer paid an average of £1,100 over the odds.”

-The FCA said motor finance firms don't have to respond to relevant customer complaints until after September 25 at the earliest, once it has finished its investigations.
+The FCA said motor finance firms have until December 2025 to respond to relevant customer complaints.

 But, getting a complaint logged sooner will mean less chance of missing a deadline for complaints.